Select your language

 Wirtschaftsinformatik

-Prof. Dr. Nazareth (Dean)
+Prof. Dr. Scholz (Dean)

 Maschinenbau

-Automobil- und Nutzfahrzeugtechnik
+Automobil- u.
+Nutzfahrzeugtechnik

 Prof. Dr. Klaus (Chairman of the examination committee)